matthewnewell/matthewnewell.github.io/resume.md

 Matt is happy to communicate accomplishments with current and prior employers upon request.
 However, much of this information could be construed as competition sensitive and he is reluctant to share online.
 If you would like to get to know Matt better, scan the resume and then visit his portfolio site [Useful Web Service](/index.html).

 Matt's ideal position combines his area expertise with Department of Defense projects with commercial best practices for cloud service development.
-His goal is to develop superior cloud services for the DoD and deploy them securely via [AWS GovCloud](/blog/2014/08/25/amazon_gov_disrupts.html).
+His goal is to build superior cloud services for the DoD and deploy them securely via [AWS GovCloud](/blog/2014/08/25/amazon_gov_disrupts.html).

 ***